shuaiqifeiyang/Livecode/README.md

-This is repository is the frontend of a programming interview system.
+This repository is the frontend of a programming interview system.

 * This video shows how to use the programming interview system: https://www.youtube.com/watch?v=Qg42OakU8HQ&t=1s
 * You can visit the system online at http://47.99.212.81